reTHINK-project/dev-registry-domain/docs/performance_evaluation/readme.md

 When the server is put back online, following a *docker run*, haproxy detects the availability of the servers and adds it to the pool of available servers.
 However, the server is still booting up the Spark framework.
 As such, the JVM takes time to do the JIT compilation, load the required classes and open the database connections, leading to a high response time for the first few requests.
 This impacts the response time and even causes some requests to timeout.
 After a while, the newly added server recovers and the response time drops to the initial value.

-### Fail-over tests
+#### Load balancer node failure

-The tests described in the previous Section demonstrate the ability of the Domain Registry implementation to scale in order to handle a large number of clients.
+The Load Balancer node can also fail.
-The scalability is provided by the deployment architecture, where the number of nodes processing the requests as well as the number of nodes that make up the database can be dynamically adjusted according to the expected load.
+We use a master/backup architecture were the master handles all the requests and the backup is on standby to assume the master role when necessary.
-In this Section, we complement the previous scalability evaluation with an evaluation of the high availability performance.
+In this test, we evaluate the impact on the service of a load balancer failure.

-#### Evaluation scenario
+##### Evaluation scenario
 These tests were conducted at a later date.
 As such the scenario is not identical.
 The deployment architecture is still the same, as illustrated in Figure 1, but the used testbed was different.
 The Domain Registry was deployed on a datacenter at the University of Lisbon’s, Instituto Superior Técnico's Tagus Park campus, using 9 VM with 1vCPU and 2GB RAM each.
 The VMs were assigned the roles described in Figure 1: 4 Cassandra DB nodes, 3 application servers and a 2 load balancers in active/passive configuration.
 All requests are sent to the